 Frankly Jazz is a Northern UK-based group comprising a jazz singer, double bass and piano.
 We have performed in a variety of venues across England including Castle Howard, Wynyard Hall, Ripley Castle, The Royal Hall in Harrogate, The Sage Gateshead at the International Jazz Festival 2013 and many more.
-We are available for hire for any function no matter what the size and ALSO have a DRUMMER, GUITARIST, TRUMPETER & SAXOPHONIST if you would like to add extra instruments.
+We are available for hire for any function no matter what the size!
 Meet the band members…

 John Pope – Bass